pawelszajwaj/GSM-Shop/README.md

 # As this was my first attempt at IT Interview, I'm kind of glad at what I got.
 The task is clearly not finished - reports functionality is only half done.
-I'm happy I could take part in this recruitment.
+I'm happy I could take part in this recruitment and I look forward to hearing some thoughts on improvment.